Buckingham: Education

 The town is home to the University of Buckingham, the oldest of the UK's six private universities.
 Like other UK universities, a large proportion of its students are from overseas.

 The Buckinghamshire Council operates the Tripartite System of state secondary education.
-The local state secondary schools are the Royal Latin School (a Grammar School) and the Buckingham School (a secondary modern).
+The local state secondary schools are the Royal Latin School (a grammar school) and the Buckingham School (a secondary modern).
 Stowe School and Akeley Wood School, just outside the town, are private schools.

-There are four primary schools, one a community school and the other three academies, serving different areas of the town: Buckingham Primary School is the community primary, and the three academies (Bourton Meadow Academy, George Grenville Academy and Lace Hill Academy) are all operated by Campfire Education Trust.
+There are four primary schools: one a community school and the other three academies, serving different areas of the town.
+Buckingham Primary School is the community primary and the three academies (Bourton Meadow Academy, George Grenville Academy and Lace Hill Academy) are all operated by Campfire Education Trust.

-Industry and business
+Economy

 The town is home to a number of industrial estates and technology parks housing high tech companies in the pharmaceutical, electronic, foods and composite materials fields, including Racelogic and Wipac.

 Buckingham was home to the Thomas Rickett steam car, an innovative vehicle from 1860, though considered ahead of its time and only two are thought to have been made.

-Most retail is located in the town centre with a variety of independent stores, cafes and restaurants as well as national chains.
-The Hidden Quarter, located mainly in Well Street and Bridge Street, hosts a number of independent retailers selling everything from handmade home wares to retro wooden toys.
-Currently, there are two banks in the town centre - Barclays and Lloyds.
+Most retail outlets are located in the town centre, with a variety of independent stores, cafes and restaurants, as well as national chains.
+The Hidden Quarter, located mainly in Well Street and Bridge Street, hosts a number of independent retailers.
+There are two banks in the town centre.

 Town markets

-Buckingham's historic street market has been in the town for over 600 years and dates from the Charters granted by Queen Mary in 1554 and Charles II in 1664, giving the markets a unique heritage.
+Buckingham's historic street market has been in the town for over 600 years; it dates from the Charters granted by Queen Mary in 1554 and Charles II in 1664, giving the markets a unique heritage.

 Street markets are held every Tuesday and Saturday.
-Regular and casual market traders offer a wide variety of products, including fish, fruit and veg, award-winning bread, household goods, tools, flowers and clothes.
+Regular and casual market traders offer a wide variety of products, including fish, fruit, vegetables, award-winning bread, household goods, tools, flowers and clothes.
 There is a flea market held every Saturday on the site of the town's former cattle pens, offering a wide selection of antiques, collectables and jewellery.